Spring Garden Revival

 Contact Natick’s Department of Public Works for Existing Turf Disposal & Installation Material Management

 Proper site preparation in Natick begins with responsible disposal of existing turf and management of installation materials.
-Residents must utilize seasonal yard waste collection (April–November), placing grass and sod in biodegradable bags only, as plastic is prohibited by MassDEP.
-Bulk soil disposal or importation requires use of the Transfer Station or composting facility, with applicable permits, fees, and adherence to operating hours.
-Topsoil for sod installation should be screened loam with pH 6.0–7.0, 3–5% organic matter, and free of pathogens.
-Sod must be delivered fresh (within 24–48 hours of harvest), 1–1.5 inches thick (including roots), disease-free, and stored in shaded, irrigated conditions.
-For large projects, coordinate delivery and staging with traffic regulations and right-of-way permits, and notify neighbors in advance.
-For more information, contact: Natick Department of Public Works
+Residents must use seasonal yard waste collection (April–November), placing grass and sod in biodegradable bags only, as plastic is prohibited by MassDEP.
+Bulk soil disposal or importation requires coordination with the Transfer Station or composting facility, including permits, fees, and adherence to operating hours.
+Topsoil for sod installation should be screened loam with pH 6.0–7.0, organic matter 3–5%, and free of pathogens.
+Sod must be delivered fresh (within 24–48 hours of harvest), at 1–1.5 inch thickness, and stored shaded with irrigation.
+Advance neighbor notification and coordination with municipal projects are essential for large-scale staging.

 75 West Street, Natick, MA 01760